Loading NuWatt Energy...

 Once approved, the installation is scheduled.
 Smart-E funds are disbursed directly to the contractor upon completion and inspection.
 You do not need to front the money and then seek reimbursement.

 Monthly payments typically start 30-60 days after installation.
-At 0.99% APR, payments on a $12,500 net system (after rebate) would be approximately $74/month for 15 years.
+At 1.99% APR, payments on a $12,500 net system (after rebate) would be approximately $219/month over the five-year term.
 No prepayment penalty — you can pay it off early at any time.

 How Smart-E stacks up against a 10% personal loan for common CT heat pump configurations.
 All scenarios include applicable Energize CT rebates deducted from the financed amount.